Ostrogotha: History

-After his death, Jordanes mentions a new ruler of Goths, Cniva.
+Jordanes introduces Cniva into his account only after the death of Ostrogotha, describing him as the new ruler of the Goths.
+This conflict with the information now available from the Dexippus fragment.

 Dexippus

 In the Vienna fragment of Dexippus, Cniva and Ostrogotha are contemporaries and competitors.
 Ostrogotha was still alive when Cniva conquered Philippopolis and Ostrogotha was jealous of the high regard Cniva was given because of this victory.
 He set out to battle the Roman leader Decius and was apparently the Gothic leader responsible for the defeat of Decius (which is also reported by Jordanes as happening after Phillipopolis).